 Security Flaws IEEE Standard Discovered

-Earlier this month, researchers from the University of Florida presented a paper at the 2017 ACM CSS conference detailing security flaws of the IEEE P1735 electronics standard, which describes methods for encrypting electronic-design intellectual property and what those vulnerabilities represent for the industry.
+The standard was originally developed to provide guidance on the protection of electronic-design intellectual property (IP).
+It also provides recommended practices for using encryption in order to ensure the confidentiality of the IP.
 The paper, entitled “Standardizing Bad Cryptographic Practice: A Teardown of the IEEE Standard for Protecting Electronic-design Intellectual Property,” was a collaboration by researchers from the Florida Institute for Cybersecurity Research (FICS Research).

 Yet, major vulnerabilities described by researchers of the paper includes potential exploitation by hackers to hide hardware malware inside products which can potentially allow competitors to sabotage a vendor.
 Some additional vulnerabilities discovered include modification of encrypted IP Ciphertext to insert Hardware Trojans, improperly specified padding in CBC mode allowing the use of an EDA tool as a decryption oracle and modification of Rights Block to get rid of relax access control or relax license requirement.

 Tom Shrimpton, Ph.D., an associate professor from the Department of Computer & Information Science & Engineering (CISE) explains it this way, “As a consumer, you would be affected, but you would have no way of knowing.
 This paper shows that not only is there no protection, but there is a straightforward way for a malicious modification to be introduced into this protected IP.
 A lot of money is put into R&D, and the industry is relying on the trustworthiness of IEEE standards to protect their property.
 It can have a huge negative impact, ranging from access to property theft.”